 Most online tools have their little quirks and hacks that you typically find in one of two ways: either by accident, after hours spent in the tool; or because someone told you where to look and what to look for.

 If you are not using Piktochart yet, you can sign up for a free account here.
-The online tool makes it easy to create visuals (infographics, presentations, reports, posters, flyers, and social media graphics) without being a graphic designer.
+The online tool makes it easy to create visuals (infographics, presentations, brochures, posters, flyers, and social media graphics) without being a graphic designer.
 To have it even easier, choose one of the design templates from the gallery and customize it.

 1. Bring Life to Your Presentations